wb1110/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map creates a new array based on a transformation of the original array.
+.reduce returns a single value based on an accumulator adding or multiplying a value from the original array.
+.filter creates a new array based on conditions applied to the original array.

 2. Explain the difference between a callback and a higher order function.

+A callback is a function that is passed in as an argument to another function.
+A higher order function is a function that receives a callback function as an argument.

 3. Explain what a closure is.

-4. Describe the four principles of the 'this' keyword.
+A closure is when a function reaches outside of it's local scope to grab a value defined in an outer function.

+4. Describe the four principles of the 'this' keyword. window binding, this looks to the window for context. implicit binding, this looks to the function it's in for context(to the left of the dot). explicit binding, this looks to an outer function for context using .call, .apply, or .bind. new binding, looks to the new object for context.

 5. Why do we need super() in an extended class?

+To access the parent's attributes and methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.